buildkite/docs/pages/agent/v2/cli_artifact.md

 Options:

-   --step value                Scope the search to a particular step by using either its name or job ID --build value               The build that the artifacts were uploaded to [$BUILDKITE_BUILD_ID] --agent-access-token value  The access token used to identify the agent [$BUILDKITE_AGENT_ACCESS_TOKEN] --endpoint value            The Agent API endpoint (default: "https://agent.buildkite.com/v3") [$BUILDKITE_AGENT_ENDPOINT]
+   --step value                Scope the search to a particular step by using either its key or label, or job ID --build value               The build that the artifacts were uploaded to [$BUILDKITE_BUILD_ID] --agent-access-token value  The access token used to identify the agent [$BUILDKITE_AGENT_ACCESS_TOKEN] --endpoint value            The Agent API endpoint (default: "https://agent.buildkite.com/v3") [$BUILDKITE_AGENT_ENDPOINT]